-Disability Services collaborates with students, staff, faculty, and community members to create inclusive, equitable, diverse, and sustainable learning environments for all.
+Tillamook Bay Community College's student services staff collaborate with students, staff, faculty, and community members to create inclusive, equitable, diverse, and sustainable learning environments for all.
 Tillamook Bay Community College provides a wide range of in-class and campus access services to students who experience documented disabilities.
-The department is a resource for creative problem-solving to enhance access in the areas of Admission/registration assistance, advising, and advocacy accommodations for classes, including:
+The department is a resource for creative problem-solving to enhance access in the areas of admission/ registration assistance, advising, and advocacy accommodations for classes, including:

-- Test accommodations (extended time, reduced distraction, reader, scribe) - Alternate format (computer text with digital audio, Braille) - Technology (computer software and hardware and other devices) - Service Providers (sign language interpreter, classroom aide) - · Accessibility information, maps, and basic mobility orientation
+- Test accommodations (extended time, reduced distraction, reader, scribe) - Alternate format (computer text with digital audio, Braille)

+- Technology (computer software and hardware and other devices) - Service Providers (sign language interpreter, classroom aide) - Accessibility information, maps, and basic mobility orientation.